moejoe95/crf-vs-rnn-ner/README.md

 # Comparing CRF and NN for Named Entity Recognition (NER)

-Goal of this project is to compare the performance of conditional random fields (CRF) with a deep learning approach like RNNs for named entity recognition (NER).
+Goal of this project is to compare the performance of conditional random fields (CRF) with a deep learning approach like RNNs (or LTSMs) for named entity recognition (NER).

 ## Current state